akamai/terraform-provider-akamai/docs/resources/imaging_policy_image.md

 ## Attributes reference

-This data source returns this attribute:
+This resource returns this attribute:

 * `version` - The version number of the policy.